 I have owned, bred and shown Irish Wolfhounds for around 30 years and usually have a small number of hounds, no more than 7 or 8 at one time.
 Visitors can see every area where the dogs are kept, no areas out of bounds, we want people to see all of our hounds living with us sharing our space - and we theirs; they are part of our family and we love the individuality of each hound's personality and character; which makes them such a lovely breed to live with.
 We are extremely fortunate live in the Worcestershire countryside where the dogs have plenty of space to stretch their legs in our fields and woodland, and we also exercise them in the beautiful Wyre Forest.

-I am a Full Member of both the UK Breed Clubs, sat on the Irish Wolfhound Health Group as a representative for the IW Society on the Irish Wolfhound Health Group, and am the Secretary of the Irish Wolfhound Rescue Trust.
+I am a full member of both the UK Breed Clubs, sat on the Irish Wolfhound Health Group as a representative for the IW Society for 8 years, and am currently the Secretary and Trustee of the Irish Wolfhound Rescue Trust.